getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/12.automations/doc.md

 ## The Welcome series recipe

-Mailroom ships one recipe, **Welcome series**: three emails over the first week to somebody who has just confirmed, a welcome straight away, a second email two days later and a third three days after that.
-It starts **When somebody confirms**.
+Mailroom ships one recipe, **Welcome series**: two emails to somebody who has just confirmed their address.
+The first goes straight away and says what they signed up for and how often you write; the second, three days later, points at a few good places to start on your site.
+It starts **When somebody confirms**, and uses `{{ site.name }}` and `{{ site.url }}` so it names your site.

-> [!IMPORTANT]
-> The recipe's copy was written for a shop (a first order, shipping and returns, "Have a look around the shop") and its draft has **Take somebody out as soon as they buy something** ticked, which does nothing on a Mailroom site.
-Rewrite all three emails, untick that box, and read the notes the recipe lists before you turn it on.
+The draft has placeholders for the parts only you can write: what you send and how often, and the three pages you would show somebody new.
+The recipe lists them under what to change before you turn it on, and says that a list which does not ask people to confirm needs the trigger changed to **When somebody signs up**, since nobody on it ever confirms.

 ## From the API